10 Flutter Advantages for Internet of Things (IoT) and Mobile App Development

 The future is in connected technology.
 Today, we can already foresee how Flutter and IoT work together to create seamless experiences in the connected world.

-Fast prototyping.
-Flutter is a great toolkit for building MVP and PoC IoT applications fast.
+Flutter is a great toolkit for prototyping and building PoC IoT applications fast.
 In a highly competitive environment, time is an important variable, sometimes, even more important than money.
-Using Flutter for mobile app development helps increase time-to-market speed and make a real difference for a new IoT solution or platform.
+Using Flutter for mobile development helps increase time-to-market speed and make a real difference for a new IoT solution or platform.

-Fuchsia, Flutter, IoT.
 There’s an interesting connection between Google’s new OS Fuchsia, Flutter and IoT.
 Fuchsia is an innovative OS designed to be compatible with any platform and run on any CPU architecture.
 It’s promised to bridge the gaps between common devices like smartphones or laptops and novice IoT devices, including Bluetooth smart home hubs and wearables.
 Fuchsia uses Dart, and so does Flutter.
 In the future, the combination of the three can become the foundation for building truly cross-platform interfaces that run seamlessly on smartphones, desktops and different IoT devices.
-This is what the Flutter team calls ‘ambient computing’ and describes as the vision for Google’s versatile toolkit.
+This is what the Flutter team calls ‘ambient computing’ and describes as the

 However versatile Flutter is, it’s still not an all-purpose solution.
 There are Flutter programming pros and cons and challenges to keep in mind.

-Flutter is fairly new, so it is harder to find an experienced and skilled team.
+- It is fairly new, so it is harder to find an experienced and skilled team who knows how to create mobile app using Flutter.

-In the early days, developers often discussed Flutter pros and cons for iOS development, for this is, after all, the SDK made by Google.
+- In the early days, developers often discussed the pros and cons of using Flutter for mobile applications on iOS, for this is, after all, the SDK made by Google.
 It is not an issue anymore though.
 As we mentioned earlier, Flutter provides all the necessary tools to develop native-like applications for Android and iOS and a large community to solve any problem that may come up.

 Interested in mobile app development using Flutter?
 Let’s talk about your project.
 We have Flutter engineers in-house and already have solid experience in working with this framework on IoT and mobile projects.